 Where do you find help?
 Check with your city, your state, the the federal government, your neighborhood group, your local Buy Nothing group, your friends, and your family.
 And here is a huge list of financial assistance resources.

 Apply for anything you might qualify for, now and again later if your situation or rules change.
-Use food banks, put your student loans in deferment if possible, etc.
+Use food banks, put your student loans in deferment if possible, etc. Make sure you get your stimulus check.

 If you have an emergency fund for job loss, this is the time to use it.